Chan Ho Park: 1994–2001: Los Angeles Dodgers

 In 1999, he struggled in the rotation with 13–11 with a 5.23 ERA.
-On April 23, 1999 he became the only pitcher in the history of baseball to allow two grand slams in the same inning and to the same player, Fernando Tatís of the St. Louis Cardinals.
+On April 23, 1999, he became the only pitcher in the history of baseball to allow two grand slams in the same inning and to the same player, Fernando Tatís of the St. Louis Cardinals.
+It is considered one of the most unbreakable records in the history of baseball.
 There are two more pitchers in the history of baseball who allowed two grand slams in the same game — Jack Morris, and more recently, Brandon Backe — but to different hitters in different innings.
 He also walked 100 batters in only 194 innings.
 On June 5, 1999, Park was involved in an on-field brawl at Dodger Stadium with Anaheim Angels pitcher Tim Belcher.
 Park attacked Belcher after being tagged out after a bunt play.
 Park said that Belcher had tagged him too hard on the just-concluded play and asked him about the incident.
 According to Park, Belcher replied with racist comments causing Park to kick him.

 In 2000, he ranked second in strikeouts with 217, second in opposing batting average (.214), and lowest in allowed hits per nine innings. despite second in allowing bases on balls (124) in the National League.
 He finished the season 18–10 with a 3.27 ERA, the best totals of his entire career.
 He also tossed his first career complete game shutout on September 29, against the San Diego Padres.
 Park was also named the Dodgers opening day starter for the 2001 season and tossed the Dodgers first season opening shutout since 1981.
 He was 15–11 with a 3.50 ERA during the season and was selected to appear in the 2001 Major League Baseball All-Star Game, where he pitched one inning, allowed a home run to Cal Ripken Jr. and was charged with the loss.
 Park gave up Barry Bonds' record-breaking 71st and 72nd homers on October 5 against the San Francisco Giants.